michaelarn0ld/zettelkasten-public/202109261832/README.md

 ```bash
 source ~/virtualenvironments/liquidctl/bin/activate
 ```
-The device that is recognized as "Corsair Commander Core".
+The device is recognized as "Corsair Commander Core".
 A list of controls for this device can be found [here](https://github.com/liquidctl/liquidctl/blob/main/docs/corsair-commander-core-guide.md).
 Currently, the support for it is limited I can only view the settings; no changes to the cooling can be made as of Sun 26 Sep 2021 01:44:17 PM CDT